chulshin7988/Edgewood-Inc/README.md

 -analyzing product sales trends to understand better about the customers -analyzing product refund rates for the refund reasons and figuring out where the business might have the problems to address

-Both product sales analysis and product refund analysis were done in SQL.
+Edgewood_sample_data file contains all sample data for Edgewood-Inc Both product sales analysis and product refund analysis were done in SQL.